giampaolo/psutil/docs/api.rst

 .. function:: cpu_times(percpu=False)

-  Return system CPU times as a :term:`named tuple`.
+  Return system CPU times as a named tuple.
 All fields are :term:`cumulative counters <cumulative counter>` (seconds) representing time the CPU has spent in each mode since boot.
   The attributes availability varies depending on the platform.